plabayo/rama/docs/book/src/transport.md

 Rama's QUIC is the transport itself.
 HTTP/3 is not part of it.

+It speaks QUIC v1 ([RFC 9000][rfc-9000]) and v2 ([RFC 9369][rfc-9369]) and negotiates
+between them per [RFC 9368][rfc-9368], with downgrade protection.
+A connection starts in v1 and accepts both by default; `rama::quic::version::ClientVersionPolicy` and `ServerVersionPolicy` change what is offered and accepted.
+A BoringSSL client can switch version mid-handshake, a Rustls one cannot.
+Address tokens and TLS tickets are scoped to the version that issued them.

 ## Remote vs Local

 Another dimension in transport protocol design is **remote** vs **local** communication: